 Over the following year, Little pleaded guilty to murdering five women in Texas and Ohio, resulting in additional life sentences, according to The Plain Dealer newspaper.

-To learn more, watch the premiere of “Catching A Serial Killer: Sam Little" on Sunday, April 12 at 7/6c on Oxygen.
+To learn more, watch the premiere of “Catching A Serial Killer: Sam Little" on Oxygen.

 Crime Time is your destination for true crime stories from around the world, breaking crime news, and information about Oxygen's original true crime shows and documentaries.
 Sign up for our Crime Time Newsletter and subscribe to our true crime podcast Martinis & Murder for all the best true crime content.